trilogy-group/ws-eng-conduit-ai-assessment/README.md

 In this assessment, you will work on a realistic task that closely resembles issues you may face on the job.
 You will modify a full-stack TypeScript project.
 The project has a NestJS backend and an Angular frontend.
 Your task is to fix a bug using an AI tool.
 The goal is to show your skills in fixing bugs and guiding the AI while keeping long-term code quality in mind.

-(Optional) You may watch this video to get an overview of the assessment: <TODO>
+(Optional) You may watch this video to get an overview of the assessment: https://drive.google.com/file/d/1ASq8CnhU8zs7EWshtZojDjpzerr3tvW5/view

 ## Assessment Steps